mingukkang/DCGAN-tensorflow/README.md

 **This code has following features**
 1. latent Vector is 100 dimensions.

-2. We do not apply batchnorm to the generator output layer, And we do not apply batchnorm to the discriminator input layer.
+2. We do not apply batchnorm to the generator output layer, And we also do not apply batchnorm to the discriminator input layer.

 3. We resized MNIST_Data to 64x64x1 and normalized it.